You need to be 18 to sell on Facebook Marketplace, but it can still be an ideal way to help your teen make money. Here’s what you need to know.

 What is Facebook Marketplace?

-Facebook Marketplace is an e-commerce platform provided by Facebook that allows users to buy, sell, and trade goods and services with other Facebook users in their local area.
+Facebook Marketplace is an e-commerce platform provided by Facebook that allows you to buy, sell, and trade goods and services with other Facebook users.
 If you want to buy and sell to others in your local area, it's the place to go.
-What's more, Facebook is free to join, and there are no fees for selling either, so it's very low risk.
+Facebook Marketplace is free to join, and there are no fees for selling either.

 Listings can include photos of the item, a description of its condition, and a price.
-Users can filter their search results by category, location, and price range and leave reviews and ratings for sellers, which can help build trust and credibility within the marketplace community.
+You can filter your search results by category, location, and price range.
+And you can leave reviews and ratings for sellers, which helps build trust and credibility within the marketplace community.

 Is there a minimum age to sell on Facebook Marketplace?